siwonlee/dexcom_web/README.md

 ## About Dexcom web display

-This is a simple php script to display the Dexcom glucose level on the web.
-The required python package is need to reach Dexcom api.
-The script has been tested on Dexcom G7.
+This is a simple php and python scripts to display the Dexcom glucose level on the web.
+The required python library is need to reach Dexcom api.

 ## Required Python library